Key Takeaways:

 Spend Conservatively And Cut Expenses

-Another mitigating strategy would be to cut back on expenses, postpone large expenditures and avoid selling off investments impacted by a correction or bear market.
+Another mitigating strategy would be to reduce expenses, postpone large expenditures, and avoid selling off investments impacted by a correction or bear market.
 Even a rebounding market will not compensate for withdraws in the early retirement years during a downturn.

 Work With a Financial Advisor